Skip to Main Content Skip to Footer Content

 • Avoid using candle-style bug repellents around babies.
 The fumes may hurt sensitive lungs.

-• Do not use combination sunscreen–insect repellent products.
-Although convenient, sunscreen requires liberal applications throughout the day, which leads to excess exposure to the insect-repelling ingredients.
+• Do not use combination sunscreen/insect repellent products.
+Although convenient, sunscreen requires multiple liberal applications throughout the day, which leads to excess exposure to insect-repelling ingredients.

-• Avoid applying products near your baby’s eyes or mouth.
+• Avoid applying any repellent products near your baby’s eyes or mouth.

-• Skip applying to their hands and feet, too.
-These tiny appendages often end up in little mouths!
+• Skip applying to your baby’s hands and feet, too, since these tiny appendages often end up in their mouths.
+Instead, keep this skin covered so it’s not exposed.

-• Only apply sprays to exposed skin and over clothing.
+• Only apply repellent to exposed skin and over clothing.
 Do not apply repellent underneath clothing or to large areas of your child’s body.

-• Avoid applying products on cuts or irritated skin.
+• Avoid applying products on wounds, cuts, or irritated skin.

-• If using patches or clip-on devices, be sure they are attached out of your baby’s reach.
+• If you choose to use patches or clip-on devices, be sure they are attached out of your baby’s reach.

 Other At-Home Solutions to Prevent Mosquito Bites